-All site owners have a duty of care to ensure their guests are kept safe when they are staying on a campsite, caravan park or camping ground.
+All owners of camping/caravan sites have a duty of care to ensure their guests are kept safe when they are staying on a campsite, caravan park or camping ground.
 Should you be injured because of a slip, trip and fall on a slippery surface that was not signposted as being hazardous or you received an electric shock due to faulty wiring in a caravan, you could be entitled to file a personal injury claim against a negligent site owner providing you can prove the incident was not your fault.

 Another type of holiday camp accident is a caravan involved in a road accident while onsite and proving responsibility is essential because it could be the fault of the other driver, the campsite owner or a local authority.

 At this point in our caravan park and campsite claims guide, we’ll look at some popular sites.
 These are locations where accidents could take place that result in campsite claims.

 Campsites, caravan sites and caravan parks are popular holiday destinations in the UK with millions of people choosing to spend some quality time in them every year.
 There are many throughout the country which are detailed below: